umamimolecule/azure-durablefunctions-management/README.md

 # azure-durablefunctions-management
-Adds HTTP endpoints to your Azure Durable Functions project to allow querying status of orchestration instances.
+Automatically adds HTTP endpoints to your Azure Durable Functions project to allow querying status of orchestration instances.

 ## NuGet Package